all-of-us/raw-data-repository/rdr_service/tools/tool_libs/README.md

 python -m tools --help
 ```

-You should see out like the following;
+You should see output like the following;

 ```
 usage: python -m tools command [-h|--help] [args]